-How it works:
+How it Works

-The IGR is the groups’ link to those elected to maintain and operate Central Office, better known as the Intergroup Steering Committee.
-The Intergroup Steering Committee is comprised of A.A. members elected by the Intergroup Representatives at the November Intergroup Elections Meeting held biannually (every other year) who function in the capacity a board of directors.
+The IGR is the groups’ link to those elected to maintain and operate Oahu Central Office, better known as the Oahu Intergroup Steering Committee.
+The Oahu Intergroup Steering Committee is comprised of A.A. members elected by the Intergroup Representatives at the November Intergroup Elections Meeting held biannually (every other year) who function in the capacity of a board of directors.
 The primary purpose of INTERGROUP shall be the administration and coordination of A.A. activities common to the various groups comprising its membership.
 The activities include: Furthering the A.A. program in accordance with the Twelve Traditions of Alcoholics Anonymous and maintaining a Central Office for A.A. on the Island of Oahu.

 As an IGR, you can do a number of things to serve your group and Alcoholics Anonymous

-- Attend the once a month Intergroup Business Meetings.
+- Attend the once a month Oahu Intergroup Business Meetings.
 Encourage your Homegroup to elect an Alternate Intergroup Representative who can attend the monthly meeting in your absence and also become familiar enough to stand for the next panel.

 It is also important that your group have a primary contact, that we may remain in contact with